-In 2020, a Geohazard Risk Prioritization study of the CSRD was completed by BGC Engineering Ltd. This study was initiated by the Fraser Basin Council and provides geohazard advice and mapping intended to direct growth to suitable locations away from hazards.
+In 2020, a Geohazard Risk Prioritization study of the CSRD was completed by BGC Engineering Ltd. This study provides geohazard advice and mapping intended to direct growth to suitable locations away from hazards.
 This study has resulted in a complex and new understanding of geohazards in the Plan area and informs where more detailed geohazards assessments and mapping are required.